xlthlx/wp-inci/README.md

 ## Description

 A WordPress plugin to manage INCI (International Nomenclature of Cosmetic Ingredients).
 You can set up your database of ingredients and products and easily insert a product table into posts and pages using a shortcode.
-There is an example product with ingredients into the `data` directory that can be imported using the standard WordPress Importer.
+There are two example products with ingredients into the `data` directory that can be imported using the standard WordPress Importer.

 ### Plugin Features